-Thank you to everyone who submitted their work this year, to our judges for their diligence in the evaluation process, and a massive congratulations to all of the 2020 Vancouver UX Awards finalists and winners!
+Thank you to everyone who submitted their work, to our judges for their diligence in the evaluation process, and a massive congratulations to all of the 2020 Vancouver UX Awards finalists and winners!
+Submissions are now open for the 2021 Awards - head over to our Submissions page to learn more and submit your work!

 UX for Products